 You can also use the Niyo mobile app to track your previous transactions and monthly expenditures.
 These data will help you budget more effectively and keep your costs under control.

-Spending some time studying abroad is a valuable experience for any student.
+Using study abroad opportunities and joining a student exchange program is a valuable experience for any student.
 Such a move requires a lot of planning, especially when it comes to finances.
 Students planning to study abroad need to know where they’re going to live, how much they’re going to pay for their studies, and how expensive that town and country are.
-When you take these elements into account and apply the budgeting tips provided in this article, you’ll be ready to start your student exchange period.
+When you consider these elements and apply the budgeting tips provided in this article, you’ll be ready to start your exchange program.